Elias-Ebi/speiseplan-newtec/README.md

 ## Setup
 ***This is not a final release!
 Be aware that some components might use default passwords!***
 - In `frontend/src/app/environment.ts` you have to replace *localhost* in the apiUrl with the ip of your server.
-- In `docker-compose.yml`, under *frontend:labels*, replace the 'XXXXXXX' with the Host-IP
+- In `docker-compose.yml`, under *frontend:labels*, replace the 'XXXXXXX' with the Host-IP and the example-mail-address with a valid one.
+- In `traefik.toml`, replace the example-mail-address with a valid one

 ### On Windows
 - Install Docker Desktop with WSL enabled